Relief of Douglas MacArthur: Civilian control of the military

 Civilian control of the military is an American tradition dating back to the founding of the republic.
 In his 1965 memoirs, Truman wrote:

-Following the relief, most of the avalanche of mail and messages sent to the White House by the public supported MacArthur.
-On issues like character, integrity, honor and service, they rated MacArthur as the better man.
-What support Truman garnered was largely based on the principle of civilian control.

-"The United States Constitution", wrote Samuel P. Huntington, "despite widespread belief to the contrary, does not provide for civilian control."
-It drew no distinction between civil and military responsibilities, and provided for no subordination of the one to the other.
-By dividing responsibility for the military between the executive and the legislature, it made control more difficult.
+According to Samuel P. Huntington, "The United States Constitution... despite widespread belief to the contrary, does not provide for civilian control."
+He asserted that it draws no distinction between civil and military responsibilities, and provides for no subordination of the one to the other.
+By dividing responsibility for the military between the executive and the legislature, it makes control more difficult.
 Any attempt by one branch to assert control would likely involve a clash with the other.
 Debates nominally about civilian control were usually, in practice, about which branch would exercise control rather than how control would be exercised.

 The framers of the constitution did not consider the issue of the management of a distinct and technically sophisticated military profession because no such thing existed at the time.
-It appeared in the 19th century as a result of social changes brought about by the French Revolution, and technological changes wrought by the industrial revolution.
-While the framers believed in civilian control of the military, they framed it in terms of a people's militia in which civilian and military were one and the same.
+It appeared in the 19th century as a result of social changes brought about by the French Revolution, and technological changes wrought by the Industrial Revolution.
+Nonetheless, the value of a regular military was still recognized.
+Although they acknowledged that the militia was essential to intercept escaped slaves and put down slave rebellions, they were aware that the American Revolutionary War had demonstrated the ineffectiveness of the militia as a military force.